WICG/webpackage/anti-tracking-threat-model.md

 # Anti-tracking Threat Model

-WebKit and other browsers are trying to reduce websites' ability to track users across the internet.
-While the success of their effort remains to be seen, we don't want Web Packaging to make the problem any more difficult.
+WebKit and other browser engines are trying to reduce websites' ability to track users across the web.
+We don't want Web Packaging to make this effort any more difficult.

 This document contains a proposed threat model for the best-case outcome of that anti-tracking effort.
 We do not yet claim there is consensus about any of: